Hopac/Hopac/README.md

 articles and blog posts that discuss programming in Concurrent ML or languages inspired by it.

-Documentation on Hopac is minimal at the moment, but hopefully this will be rectified shortly.
-In particular, the document [Programming in Hopac](https://github.com/VesaKarvonen/Hopac/blob/master/Docs/Programming.md) will hopefully grow to a proper introduction to programming in Hopac.
+The document
+[Programming in Hopac](https://github.com/VesaKarvonen/Hopac/blob/master/Docs/Programming.md)
+contains some notes and examples on programming with Hopac.
+Feedback on the document is welcome!
 In addition, the Hopac library code contains documentation comments on individual Hopac primitives.
 The [Hopac.fsi](https://github.com/VesaKarvonen/Hopac/blob/master/Libs/Hopac/Hopac.fsi) signature file contains most of those documentation comments.
 There are also some